symflower/eval-dev-quality/.github/ISSUE_TEMPLATE/2-enhancement.md

 ---
-name: Enhancement / Feature Request
+name: Feature request
-about: Improving upon existing behavior.
+about: Improving existing or adding new behavior.
 labels: enhancement
 ---